-Coltejer Tower is the tallest building in Medellin at 574 feet, and was designed to represent a large industrial sewing needle, representing the textile company for which it is named.
+Coltejer Tower is the tallest building in Medellin at 574 feet and was designed to represent a large industrial sewing needle, representing the textile company for which it is named.
 It is an emblematic symbol of Medellin, perhaps second now to the Medellin metro system.

 While the tower itself doesn’t offer anything of interest for a tourist, it is an important landmark from which you can orient yourself while in Medellin’s downtown.

-For instance, in terms of orientation, Junnin Street sits right at the foot of Coltejer, and this street is probably the most agreeable part of Medellin’s downtown core… It is a cool little pedestrian street filled with shopping, restaurants, and flower vendors.
+For instance, in terms of orientation, Junin Street sits right at the foot of Coltejer, and this street is probably the most agreeable part of Medellin’s downtown core… It is a cool little pedestrian street filled with shopping, restaurants, and flower vendors.

-Parque Bolivar sits at the northern end of Junnin Street and is a large green park where you will see all sorts of characters hanging out in the plaza.
-It’s a cool enough space, but the real draw here is the first Saturday of every month when the entire plaza converts into a giant open-air market with people selling hand-made goods, antiques, paintings, and so much more.
+But the real draw here is the first Saturday of every month when the entire plaza converts into a giant open-air market with people selling hand-made goods, antiques, paintings, and so much more.

 The market is a really cool space, and something I’d love to see on a weekly basis, rather than monthly.
-But if you are here during a first Saturday, make it a point to come here!
+But if you are here on a first Saturday, make it a point to come here!

 Catedral Basilica Metropolitana

-At the end of Parque Bolivar is the largest church in Medellin, the Catedral Basilica Metropolitana, which is also supposedly the largest brick oven baked church in the world… So there you go!
+At the end of Parque Bolivar is the largest church in Medellin, the Catedral Basilica Metropolitana, which is also supposedly the largest brick oven-baked church in the world… So there you go!